Outreach to disadvantaged BAME families

 The service takes the form of group work and home-visiting in partnership with the council’s children’s ervices departments Jobcentre Plus, and community groups.
 Ealing Council has now taken it in-house though Coram still commissions its volunteering service.

 The former Centre for Excellence and Outcomes in Children and Young People's Services (C4EO), validated the outreach service as an example of promising practice.

-Exploring safeguarding needs of black and minority ethnic children in Tower Hamlets
+Exploring safeguarding needs of black and minority ethnic children (BAME) in Tower Hamlets

 In 2010, Tower Hamlets' Local Safeguarding Children Board commissioned Coram to study strategies to meet the safeguarding needs of black and minority ethnic children in Tower Hamlets.
 Key findings included the need for ordinary services to be capable of dealing with families from other cultures culturally and explaining their role more clearly, and for specialist advice to service providers.